Re-Examining The Protestant Work Ethic

 If we define work as “external activity”, then social production entirely ceases to function.
 I fail to see how “the commune needs me to produce this” is any less external than “the market needs me to produce this”.
 Your individual wants and needs are inevitably going to be tied to and shaped by social wants and needs.
 Severing that connection would be to turn every man into his own Robinson Crusoe, to put an end to civilization itself.
-Perhaps that's an attractive outcome for some post-leftists, but the implications of that aren't something I see as worth entertaining in this essay.
+Perhaps that's an attractive outcome for some, but the implications of that aren't something I see as worth entertaining in this essay.

 If we wish to only abolish “coerced activity”, then we run the risk of reiterating the fundamental axioms of capitalist society.
 Freedom of contract already exists, meaning wage-slaves aren't slaves in the conventional sense.
 Some socialists may object to this, arguing that this freedom is a farce because of the existence of private property, but that is completely besides the point.
 My work does not suddenly cease to become work now that I'm performing it at a co-operatively owned factory.
 So, there must be a deeper explanation.

 It certainly doesn't help that the space between “external activity” and “coerced activity” is nebulously defined.
 A debate over whether or not the invisible hand really forces people to work will inevitably devolve into one of semantics, obfuscating the true nature of the topic.
 Barking up another tree will prove more fruitful to our investigation.

 1.1.
 Work as a Division of Labor

 What I'd rather focus on instead is the essential characteristics of work as being comprised of a set of divisions.